canvas-medical/documentation/collections/_api/condition.md

             description: Who has the condition
             type: json
           - name: encounter
+            description: >-
-            description: Encounter created as part of
+              Encounter created as part of<br><br>
+              **Canvas does not currently support concurrent creation of resources on the same encounter.** Please avoid issuing concurrent requests that reference the same encounter to this endpoint, or to any other endpoints that reference encounters.
+It is OK to issue concurrent requests to these endpoints as long as the requests reference different encounters.
             type: json
           - name: onsetDateTime
             description: Estimated or actual date